 Arriving at Kibale, located at the foot of the Ruwenzori Mountains, we head off on a guided afternoon walk.
 We explore the crater lakes of the national park on our walk and experience the local culture.

-Then we have dinner at our beautifully located eco-lodge overlooking the fabled Mountains of the Moon and the lush Kibale Forest.
-Look out for chimpanzees, other primates, birds and small animals that visit the lodge, falling asleep to the sounds of nature.
+Then we have dinner at our beautifully located lodge overlooking the fabled Mountains of the Moon, lush tea plantations and Kibale Forest.

 Our day starts with an early breakfast before meeting our guide for a briefing on chimpanzee trekking in the Kibale forest.
 We then head off on foot to track the chimpanzees of Kibale National Park, home to an impressive 500 chimpanzees.
 The dense jungles of Kibale Park are considered the best place to view chimpanzees in Africa.